 BMW X3 SUV - MPG, running costs & CO2

-Fuel economy competes with rivals, but most BMW X3 running costs won't be low
+Fuel economy competes with rivals, but the BMW X3 won’t be particularly cheap to run

-The BMW X3 uses modern petrol and diesel engines shared with other models in the BMW line-up, while the xDrive30e is a plug-in hybrid.
+The BMW X3 uses modern mild-hybrid petrol and diesel engines shared with other models in the BMW line-up, while the xDrive30e is a plug-in hybrid.
 Fuel economy figures are broadly comparable to premium rivals.
-An all-electric iX3 is also in the pipeline, and the plug-in hybrid model has impressively low running costs, especially compared with the more powerful X3s.
+An all-electric BMW iX3 is also available, boasting an official range of up to 282 miles on a charge.

 BMW X3 MPG & CO2

-The third-generation X3 models are powered by conventional petrol and diesel engines, or a mixture of petrol and electric in the plug-in hybrid xDrive30e.
-The smallest diesel is the 20d, a 2.0-litre, 187bhp engine now fitted with mild-hybrid technology that returns up to 47.9mpg, measured using WLTP test methods that more accurately reflect real-world driving.
-Claimed CO2 emissions are 154-168g/km, placing it towards the top of the Benefit-in-Kind (BiK) bandings for business-car users, depending on trim level and specification.
+The facelifted third-generation X3 models are powered by electrified petrol and diesel engines with mild-hybrid technology, or a mixture of petrol and electric motors in the plug-in hybrid xDrive30e.
+The smallest diesel is the 187bhp 2.0-litre 20d that returns up to 47.9mpg, measured using WLTP test methods that are said to more accurately reflect real-world driving.
+Claimed CO2 emissions are 154g/km, placing it towards the top of the Benefit-in-Kind (BiK) bandings for business-car users, depending on trim level and specification.

-A bigger 3.0-litre 30d diesel is also offered with mild-hybrid assistance, upping power to 282bhp but reducing economy to a best of 45.6mpg and increasing CO2 emissions to 161-181g/km.
+A bigger 3.0-litre 30d diesel is also offered, upping power to 282bhp but reducing economy to a best of 44.8mpg and increasing CO2 emissions to 165g/km.
 This puts it in the top BiK bracket, which is the same banding as the 3.0-litre diesel Jaguar F-Pace occupies.
-The most potent diesel, the M40d, has 335bhp and returns around 40mpg with CO2 emissions of up to 184g/km.
+The most potent diesel, the M40d, has 335bhp and returns around 40mpg with CO2 emissions of up to 181g/km.

-The entry-level petrol model is the 20i SE and it’ll return around 35mpg with CO2 emissions of 176-187g/km, which also makes it expensive for company-car drivers.
-The performance flagship is the M40i, whose 355bhp 3.0-litre petrol returns 30mpg – a far lower figure than the diesels, but perhaps unsurprising for an SUV that can do 0-62mph in less than five seconds.
-CO2 emissions of at 204-215g/km make the M40i an intimidating prospect for business car users, though.
+The entry-level petrol model is the 20i xLine and it’ll return up to 37.2mpg with CO2 emissions of 173g/km, which makes it expensive for company-car drivers.
+The mainstream performance flagship – ignoring the £90k X3 M – is the M40i, whose 355bhp 3.0-litre petrol returns just 31mpg; far lower than the diesels, but perhaps unsurprising for an SUV that can do 0-62mph in less than five seconds.
+CO2 emissions of 207g/km make the M40i an intimidating prospect for business car users, though.

-An entry-level X3 20d SE costs just over £40,000, so on top of the standard £150 annual road tax (£140 for the hybrid) it will also attract a further £325 surcharge the first five times that road tax is renewed, bringing the total to either £465 or £475 annually.
+An entry-level X3 xDrive20i xLine costs just over £46,000, so on top of the standard annual VED (road tax) it will also attract a further luxury car surcharge the first five times that road tax is renewed.

 Insurance classifications follow the pattern set by the previous model.
-The X3 starts in group 28 for the petrol xDrive20i, 29 for the 2.0-litre diesel xDrive20d, rising to 40 for the 3.0-litre diesel.
-Despite its extra performance, the M40i sits in the same group 40, but the diesel M40d is five groups higher.
+The X3 starts in group 28 for the petrol xDrive20i and 33 for the 2.0-litre diesel xDrive20d, rising to 41 for the 3.0-litre diesel.
+Despite its extra performance, the M40i sits in group 40, but the diesel M40d is three groups higher.
 In comparison, the similarly powerful Audi SQ5 is listed in insurance group 42.

 All BMW cars sold in the UK are supplied with an unremarkable three-year/unlimited-mileage warranty that matches that offered by Mercedes but trumps Audi's warranty, which is limited to 60,000 miles in the third year.